zzj1111/ee5393hw1/README.md

 ## AI Disclosure

-All code and the written report were generated with the assistance of Claude (AI).
+All code were generated with the assistance of Claude (AI).
 See the PDF report for detailed per-problem AI disclosure statements.